What's Up? (4 Non Blondes song): Critical reception

 AllMusic editor Tom Demalon described the song as a "massive, neo-hippie anthem" in his review of Bigger, Better, Faster, More!
 Rolf Edmund Lund from Norwegian Altaposten complimented Perry's voice as "incredibly good".
-Larry Flick from Billboard wrote that "gymnastic vocals, leaping from a breathy, high range, to gravelly, bar-rock blues in a single passage, front this straightforward, heartfelt rocker.
+Larry Flick from Billboard magazine wrote, "Gymnastic vocals, leaping from a breathy, high range, to gravelly, bar-rock blues in a single passage, front this straightforward, heartfelt rocker.
 Treads the line between album rock and modern rock, with the piano version favoring the former."
 Tom Sinclair from Entertainment Weekly described it as "funky" and added that it "is only one of the goodies in the Blondes' musical grab bag".
-James Masterton viewed it as "a wonderful piece of laid back summer rock (well, almost)".
+In his weekly UK chart commentary, James Masterton viewed it as "a wonderful piece of laid back summer rock (well, almost)".
 Pan-European magazine Music & Media complimented it as a "strong composition", where the lyrics "are done more than justice by Linda Perry's impressive vocal touch."
-A reviewer commented, "Toni Childs backed by a rock band playing Bobbie McFerrin's "Don't Worry, Be Happy" comes closest as a description."
+An Music & Media editor commented, "Toni Childs backed by a rock band playing Bobbie McFerrin's "Don't Worry, Be Happy" comes closest as a description."

 Alan Jones from Music Week felt it is "charming" and "easily the best track" of the album.
+Steven Wells from NME named it Single of the Week, writing, "This has a nine-foot tall titanium hook and a woman singer who does a fair bit of that Bjorkish OOOOOOEEEEEOOOEEE and seems to be demanding a revolution and is extremely pissed off about the world.
+Ooh, she's really getting going now.
+Damn, but this is good."
 R.S.
 Murthi from New Straits Times called it "anthemic" and remarked that it "is probably one of the simplest and catchiest pop songs to be produced in recent times."
 Carmen von Rohr from Rome News-Tribune noted "the amazingly down-to earth common sense lyrics" of "What's Up?", and added that Linda Perry "sings in her rich, soulful voice about the frustrations she feels as she tries to adjust to her place in the universe."
 A reviewer from Sunday Life wrote that the song is "naggingly memorable".
 Ronny Johansen from Troms Folkeblad commented, "What a wonderful use of voice and what an irresistible song!"

+Some critics disliked "What's Up?".
+Songwriters Carl Barât and Stuart Braithwaite named the song the worst ever.
+Dean Ween said: "It's as bad as music gets...
+Everything about the song is so awful that if I sat down and tried to write the worst song ever, I couldn't even make it 10 percent of the reality of how awful that song is."

-Chart performance
+Commercial performance

 The recording received considerable airplay success.
 It reached number 14 on the US Billboard Hot 100 and went gold, but peaked higher in many other countries, reaching number one in Austria, Belgium, Denmark, Germany, Iceland, Ireland, the Netherlands, Norway, Sweden, and Switzerland while reaching number two in the United Kingdom and Australia.